materialsproject/atomate2/docs/user/key_concepts_overview.md

         """
 ```
 This class incorporates [LOBSTER](http://cohp.de/) specific input and output data, i.e. the `wavefunction_dir` and `basis_dict` as input in `make` that returns the `LobsterMaker`-class specific output as a `TaskDocument`.
 Also, note how the `make` functions is annotated by the `@job` decorator.
 This small addition to `make` turns the maker into a job maker.
-As the name job maker implies, this maker will then create jobs to execute the LOBSTER runs and store the output in the `LobsterTaskDocument` format.
+As the name "job maker" implies, this maker will then create jobs to execute the LOBSTER runs and store the output in the `LobsterTaskDocument` format.

 What changes need to be made to turn a maker into a `Flow Maker`?
-The `make` function needs to be adjusted to return a `Flow` object instead of a task document.
+In that case, the `make` function needs to be adjusted to return a `Flow` object instead of a task document.
 As an example we take the `BasePhononMaker` (that can be used in combination with VASP or the various (machine-learned) force fields):
 ```
 @dataclass